azadehtavassoli/LLM-Projects/README.md

 # LLM Project

-This repository contains various projects that leverage Large Language Models (LLMs) for different natural language processing (NLP) and Large Language Model (LLM) tasks.
+This repository contains various projects that leverage Large Language Models (LLMs) for different natural language processing (NLP) tasks.
 The initial project analyzes car reviews using pre-trained models from the `transformers` library.
 More projects will be added in the future.

 ## Table of Contents
 - [Car Review Project](#car-review-project)